adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 The above will write to the state image only when a key is pressed.
 To enable video, we need to update the image every frame.

 Add a function object to the state.
+It will be called every frame to update our screen image.

 ```cpp
 #include <functional>